codingphasedotcom/codingphase-blog/post/marcos-rodriguez-interview.md

 ### Can you introduce yourself (name, location, age, etc..)?

 Hey my name is Marcos Rodriguez.
 Currently I am living in Carson City, NV.
-I am 28 with a wife and 2 kids.
+I am 28 with and live with wife and 2 kids.

 ### How did you get interested in programming?

 Playing video games...
-I was always interested in how someone can make a game from code/programming.
-And how we can actually physically play that code with a controller.
+I was always interested in how someone can make a game from code/programming and how we can actually, physically play that code with a controller.

 ### When did you start learning to code?

 2 months ago.
 Ha.
 So around May of 2019.
+So I can happily say I started at the age of 28.

 ### Where do you learn new skills?

-Online, started with TeamTreeHouse on the free trail, fell in love with it so continued with a youtuber named Stefan Mischook that has some great courses.
+Online, I started with TeamTreeHouse on the free trail, fell in love with it so continued with a youtuber named Stefan Mischook that has some great courses.
 Now learning from CodingPhase!
-Also, my entire media diet is anything and everything that has to do with programing/code on youtube.
+Also, my entire media diet is anything and everything that has to do with programing/code on Youtube.

 ### What do you love the most about programming?
 The learning process.
-It has me exicted all day!
+It has me excited all day!
-The control that we have to creat, but also the freedom.
-You are not bound to one single niche or bussiness area.
+The control that we have to create, but also the freedom.
+You are not bound to one single niche or business area.
 You can tackle whatever you dare.
-And its like math with words, in school I really enjoyed algebra and JS/PHP really remind me of that.
+Also, its like math with words, in school I really enjoyed algebra and JS/PHP remind me of that.

 ### What do you hate about programming?

-The fact that it could of changed my life 10 years ago, but I waited until I was 28 to start learning.
+The fact that it could have changed my life 10 years ago, but I waited until I was 28 to start learning.
 (CSS positioning sucks lol)

 ### Are you currently working as a developer?

 No, not yet.
 Not for long!
-More interested in freelancing and making my own money, but I do want the work experience with code.
+I am more interested in freelancing(a bit more in the future) and making my own money, but I do want the work experience to polish my code skills and learning.
 I am sure it will help tremendously.

 ### What's your favorite stack or type of applications?

-Will love to answer this when I become more familiar with them but from what I have heard is that MERN is when you use JS frameworks so that one(Love JS).
+I would love to answer this when I become more familiar with stacks but from what I have heard, MERN is when you use pure JS frameworks, so I pick that one(I Love JS).
 Favorite application types would have to be whatever is more profitable for me!

 ### What's a technology or language or skill you wish to learn in the future?